 Try cleaning the contacts on both the lens and the camera as outlined above.
 In case that too fails to work, it might warrant a trip to the repair center.

 The -E- message is simply the Nikon DSLR's way of telling you that there is no memory card in the camera.
 That means you cannot take any photos as there is no storage facility for them.
 A simple solution will do the trick, simply pop a memory card into your camera.

 In certain cases, you might already have a card in the camera and still get the error message.
 That would mean your camera is not able to read the memory card.

 To resolve this, try gently cleaning the contacts on your memory card.
 These are metal bits that you see on the card.
 Check to see if the problem clears after cleaning.

-In case it persists, you could try in-camera formatting of the memory card, keeping in mind that any photos in the card will get lost.
-If it still refuses to clear, try inserting another card to determine if the issue is in fact your card or if it is the camera.
+In case it persists, you could try in-camera formatting of the memory card, keeping in mind that any SD card photos will get lost.
+If it still refuses to clear, try inserting another card to determine if the issue is your card or if it is the camera.

 You would know it is a camera problem if you get the same message with a different card.
 And in that case, you might need to visit the repair center.

 The blinking ERR code is one of the most dreaded error messages on the DSLR.
 Worse still, it may appear on a brand new camera.
 But the good news is that you can correct the error without having to visit a Nikon center.

 One of the most probable causes for the problem has to do with dirt or grease either on the camera or the lens contacts, or both.
 If it is a brand new camera, it could be that the contacts are oily from the manufacturing process.